 Baby shower gifts, anyone?

-Vicky has been sewing a lot of baby items in the last months.
+Vicky has been sewing a lot of baby items in the last few months.
 And ALLina is no exception.
 It makes a fantastic diaper bag!
 The large size.
-It holds about 30 newborn diapers, diaper cream and some baby wash.
+It holds about 30 newborn diapers, diaper creams, and some baby wash.
 She's done a terrific job.
 Visit her FB account here to see what else she made for her grandchild that's due in August. (and that in matching prints!)

 Now, there's another lucky baby:

 Moira at @sewuniquebymoira made the large size ALLina for a colleague who’s having a baby in July.
 And after the baby outgrows diapers, this tote will make a great toy caddy.

 Lorna made this ALLina cork and a cute butterfly print.
 Doesn't it look cute?
 I'd use this one as a catchall in my hallway.
 Pretty, practical.
 Love it!
 Visit Lorna at @ella.marsh.handmade for more photos of this beautiful ALLina tote.

 'Comes together quickly and makes a great gift!'
 Cara @earlybirdstitches

 And finally, Tandy's Allina bag.
 It turned out so stylish and modern, with a beautifully centered large print too - and it's even matching on the side seams!
 She quilted the lining, using batting instead of fusible fleece.
 Quilted lining gives your bag some additional body and is also a great workaround for the Allina tote if you run out of fusible fleece - and it looks great too!
 Visit Tandy at @designersmed on Instagram.